 These improvements happen inside processes.
 Effective process redesign leverages four variables:

-- Money flow
+- Money flows

 A process exists to achieve some transformation.
 The transformation might be physical, such as the assembly of a machine in a factory.
 Or it might be digital — for instance, completion of a customer payment workflow within an e-commerce site.
 Or it might be a human service, such as the replacement of a tire or the provision of tax accounting services.
 Regardless of the type of process, its capacity is the capacity of its bottlenecks.